GSA-TTS/10x-data-exchange/README.md

 ### To run

-* You will need to run three servers:
+You will need to run three servers:

   1. Login's [identity-idp](https://github.com/18F/identity-idp) project at [localhost:3000](http://localhost:3000/).
 Use these [local development instructions](https://github.com/18F/identity-idp/blob/main/docs/local-development.md).
   2. The app in this repo's `a-saml` directory at [localhost:4567](http://localhost:4567/)
   3. The app in this repo's `b-oidc` directory at [localhost:9292](http://localhost:9292/)

-* All three are started with
+All three are started with:

   * `make setup` the first time you run each, or after changes
   * `make run`